EGKingLab/h2lifespan/README.txt

 	- new data is saved as feclife_with-image-ids.csv
 	- while this data is first used in h2_fec_prediction.Rmd, affected column is used later

+h2fecund.Rmd
+	- reads predicted_egg_counts.rda and lifespan_correctedData.txt
+	- computes, matches and merges number of females each Monday with females on Tuesday
+	- computes eggs per female on each flip date